 Timely tip: Make sure to order Lou’s signature donut holes.
 They’re delicious!

-Now it’s time for your epic Route 66 adventure to begin
+Now, it’s time for your Route 66 bucket-list adventures to begin.

-Now, the light turns green – and green means go! on your epic Route 66 adventure.
+The light turns green – and green means go! on your ultimate epic road trip.

 Look for the official historic sign, marking the start of Route 66.
 Hooray, you’re on your way!